Dutch Gold Coast: Disestablishment of the DWIC and the abolition of slave trade

 In 1791, the Dutch West India Company was disestablished, and on 1 January 1792, all territories held by the company reverted to the rule of the States-General of the Dutch Republic.
 During the French occupation of the Netherlands between 1810 and 1814, the Dutch possessions on the Gold Coast held the rather unusual position—together with the island of Deshima in Japan—of being the only Dutch territories not occupied by either France or Great Britain.

-The British Slave Trade Act of 1807 effectively ended all slave trade from the Gold Coast.
+The British Slave Trade Act 1807 effectively ended all slave trade from the Gold Coast.
 William I of the Netherlands took over this abolition when he issued a royal decree to that effect in June 1814 and signed the Anglo-Dutch Slave Trade Treaty in May 1818.
 The abolition of slave trade was coupled with the arrival of Herman Willem Daendels as Governor-General.
 Daendels was a Patriot who played a major role in the Batavian Revolution, and subsequently became Governor-General of the Dutch East Indies for the Batavian Republic in 1807.
 This republican and revolutionist background made him controversial in the Kingdom of the Netherlands established in 1815, which effectively banned him from the country by assigning to him the rather obscure governorship of the Gold Coast in 1815.

 Daendels tried to redevelop the rather dilapidated Dutch possessions as an African plantation colony driven by legitimate trade.
 Drawing on his experience in building the Great Post Road on the island of Java in the Dutch East Indies, he came up with some very ambitious infrastructural projects, including a comprehensive road system, with a main road connecting Elmina and Kumasi in Ashanti.
 The Dutch government gave him a free hand and a substantial budget to implement his plans.
 At the same time, however, Daendels regarded his governorship as an opportunity to establish a private business monopoly in the Dutch Gold Coast.

 Eventually none of the plans came to fruition, as Daendels died of malaria in the castle of St. George d'Elmina, the Dutch seat of government, on 8 May 1818.
 His body was interred in the central tomb at the Dutch cemetery in Elmina town.
 He had been in the country less than for two years.